MarcoVarrone/advanced-algorithms-goldberg/README.md

 **-a --algorithm {generic, height, wave}** the algorithm to compute the maximum flow (Default: generic) <br>
 **-c --compare** if used, the maximum flow value will be compared with the one resulting from the graph-tool library

+For example, to plot the execution time the Goldberg's highest label preflow algorithm on a scale-free graph with 30 nodes and comparing the result with the graph-tool's one, call:<br>
+`python3 main.py -g scale-free -u -s 543 -n 30 -c -a height`

 ### Unit tests
 To perform unit testing it sufficient to call `pytest --disable-pytest-warnings`.<br>
 The following tests will be executed: